gavinworkman/SecondBrain/Research.md

 2\.
 Steffen K, Andersen TE, Bahr R. Risk of injury on artificial turf and natural grass in young female football players.
 British Journal of Sports Medicine.
 2007;41(Supplement 1):i33–i37. <https://bjsm.bmj.com/content/41/suppl_1/i33.> doi:<https://doi.org/10.1136/bjsm.2007.036665>

-This study followed a U17 league comprised of around 2000 players.
-This study was
+This study followed a U17 league comprised of around 2000 players on .
+This study was observational, assigning physical therapists to